tinix84/tinix84.github.io/power_page.md

    - **When to care**: Important for sensitive analog or RF applications.

 4️⃣ **Thermal Shutdown**
    - **Why it matters**: Protects the converter during overheating.
-However, it’s critical to understand how and when it engages, and how quickly the converter recovers.
+However, it's critical to understand how and when it engages, and how quickly the converter recovers.
    - **When to care**: In designs pushing thermal limits, such as compact chargers or high-power industrial converters.

 5️⃣ **Reliability Metrics** (e.g., MTBF, Derating)
    - **Why it matters**: Mean Time Between Failures (MTBF) helps evaluate long-term reliability, while derating ensures performance under varying conditions.
    - **When to care**: In mission-critical systems like medical devices or aerospace applications.

----

 ### **Call-to-Action**:
 💬 *"Which DC/DC specification have you found most overlooked but critical in your designs?
 Transient response?
 Startup behavior?
 Something else?"*
 Tag a colleague or share your experience to help uncover hidden gems in DC/DC converter design.

----

 ### **Visuals**:
 - **Checklist Post**: Create a visually engaging checklist with items like: